WalletConnect/walletconnect-docs/docs/specs/meta-clients/web3inbox/spam-protection.md

 ### Push Notification Protection
-1. Web3Inbox's UI exposes all active spam protection actions provided by the push SDK.
+1. Web3Inbox's UI exposes all active spam protection actions provided by the Push SDK.
 This of course includes the `deleteSubscription` function which blocks a spamming dapp.